Pangyk/point-cloud-registration/README.md

 - Finally use "python /robot_curve/reg/evaluate.py" to evaluate the performance.

-# Requirements is in /robot_curve/reg/robot/requirement.txt
+# Requirements
+- In /robot_curve/reg/robot/requirement.txt
 - Please manually install a pytorch >= 1.5 (but < 2.0.0) with CUDA toolkit < 11.
 (Otherwise the pykeops will stuck)
 - Open3D 0.13.0 might have problem opening .obj file (wrong number of points).
 Please pip install open3d==0.9.0 or use versions higher than 0.13.0 (not sure which version is safe)